Transport Properties of Active Particles Moving on Adjustable Networks: Introduction

 Here we introduce a minimal yet versatile model that explicitly couples active particle dynamics to the adaptive evolution of network topology.
-Specifically, we consider a system of active particles with density $\phi$ moving along the bonds of a regular triangular lattice~\footnote{Alternative lattice geometries, including square and honeycomb lattices, yield the same qualitative phenomenology.}.
-Various phenomena in active matter have been described using a fixed underlying lattice~\cite{loos2023long, bandini2025xy, avni2025nonreciprocal, martin2025transition, khasseh2025active}, but in our model the lattice topology changes dynamically.
+Specifically, we consider a system of active particles at packing fraction $\phi$ moving along the bonds of a regular triangular lattice~\footnote{We have checked that alternative lattice geometries, including square and honeycomb lattices, yield the same trends for how transport properties change with our parameters.}.
+Various phenomena in active matter have been described using a fixed underlying lattice~\cite{loos2023long, bandini2025xy, avni2025nonreciprocal, martin2025transition, khasseh2025active,soto2014run,de2021diversity}, but in our model the lattice topology changes dynamically.
 Particle motion follows a discrete run-and-tumble dynamics characterized by a persistence time $\tau_p$.
 Crucially, particle trajectories actively modify the underlying network: when a particle traverses a bond $b$ connecting two sites, that bond temporarily closes and becomes inaccessible to all particles, including the particle that created the closure.
 Each closed bond reopens after a characteristic healing time $\tau_h$.
 Hence the particle motion occurs on an \emph{adjustable network}.
 In addition to this trail-mediated interaction, particles experience excluded-volume constraints, such that no two particles may occupy the same lattice site.
 We demonstrate that these two blocking mechanisms—self-generated bond closures and mutual excluded-volume interactions—give rise to qualitatively distinct transport regimes.
 At long persistence times, excluded-volume interactions combined with directional persistence promote particle agglomeration, leading to a suppression of effective diffusion as persistence increases.
 By contrast, transport hindered by closed bonds exhibits the opposite trend: increasing persistence systematically enhances diffusion.
 The competition between these two fundamentally different blocking mechanisms underlies the nontrivial and counterintuitive dependence of transport properties on system parameters.
-In particular, we find that the optimal persistence time that maximizes diffusion (as a function of $\tau_p$) decreases with increasing particle density, yet increases with the bond healing time.
+In particular, we find that the optimal persistence time that maximizes diffusion (as a function of $\tau_p$) decreases with increasing packing fraction, yet increases with the bond healing time.
 These results highlight how feedback between active motion and adjustable connectivity can qualitatively reshape transport in active systems.